rotem12345678/CarApp/README.md

 And check the 'mongod.exe' Service is running.

-If mongod not running, Run the server will throw error.
+If mongod not running, Run the server will throw an error.